Is Matcha Better Than Green Tea for Weight Loss and Detox?

 Comparison of Antioxidant Level of Matcha Green Tea

-As mentioned earlier, antioxidants are the important element for detox.
+As mentioned earlier, antioxidants are an important element for detox.
 Studies on the lipophilic and hydrophilic antioxidant capacities of common foods in the United States show one gram of matcha tea contains 1,384 ORAC units, more than other types of food.
-Hence, a superior food for detox.
+Hence, superior food for detox.

 Antioxidant Levels in ORAC units